vsadykov/TEBBS/README.md

 plot_key - key to show the plot via local pyplot interface.
 0 by default ( = do not show)

+sys_win - set it to be equal to 1 for usage under windows (the numpy.concatenate function was found to work differently for windows and linux distributions)

 ### Output parameters:

 fluxes - fluxes of the GOES X-ray data during the flare